info-201a-wi22/final-project-greenfoot/docs/p01-proposal.md

 _(REMOVE LATER) See Design Brief, setions B.5 (Size and complexity) and B.6 (Data provenance).
 Use short sub-sections for describing the size and complexity of the dataset and for describing the origins fo the data. (about 400 words)_

 ### Expected Implications (TOM):
-TEST
+With the Covid-19 pandemic, there was a decrease/downtrend in total greenhouse gas emissions outputted.
+The expected implications of this are that policymakers will be ablet to see that with dramatic global shutdown, minimizing the direct emissions into our atmosphere is very possible on a large scale.
+The obvious problem however is that life will not be in lockdown forever, but this temporary period may give some insight for a further permanent solution in decreasing emissions.
+By taking a deeper look into which and where certain emissions experienced drastic change, it may be possible to pinpoint or target a specific area/region to prioritize first for maximum efficiency when trying to tackle the issues.

-_(REMOVE LATER) Assuming you answer your research questions, briefly describe the expected or possible implications for technologists, designers, and policymakers. (about 150 words)_
+Assuming you answer your research questions, briefly describe the expected or possible implications for technologists, designers, and policymakers. (about 150 words)_

 ### Limitations (TOM):
 TEST